thesavant42/decker/README.md

   - Display: eSPI TFT ST7789  (displayio installed)
   - Keyboard Drivers: https://github.com/rgrizzell/CircuitPython_LILYGO_T-Deck (installed)
   - Integrated i2s audio

+## Architecture Overview

+User -> types into T-Deck -> connects to LM Studio --> LLM Model

+Model response --> (Split output here, text + voice)--> Typed chat messages
+               --> Chatterbox-TTS (via TTS-WebUI as API) --> Spoken Responses

+Automatic Speech Recognition (ASR) is planned for a future release, but CircuitPython doesn't support i2s microphones(?) so I'll need to port this.
+Current STT Flow: User presses button on bluetooth microphone to kickoff the speech detection.
+This is done through browser plugins, outside of the scope of this project.

 ### Configuration
 Configuration is managed with a config file to centralize user-edited parameters.
 The file can be updated via /slash commands while the app is running.